douglasgreen/duolingo/esperanto.md

 - the town - la urbo
 - the T-shirt - la T-ĉemizo
 - the tutor - la instruisto
+- the twin - la ĝemelo
+- the uncle - la onklo
 - the underwear - la kalsono
 - the university - la universitato
 - the vegetable - la legomo